Brian3647/snowboard/README.md

 ## **Integration**

-Snowboard's `ResponseLike` is designed to work with pretty much anything, but it wont by default with certain cases like `maud`'s `html!` macro _(a `maud` feature was added for this specific ocassion)_.
+Snowboard's `ResponseLike` is designed to work with pretty much anything, but it wont by default with certain cases like `maud`'s `html!` macro.
 If you happen to use a lot a crate that doesn't work with Snowboard, please open an issue, pr or implement `ResponseLike` for it:

 ```rust
 use snowboard::{Response, ResponseLike, Server};